agentmorris/camera-trap-ml-survey/README.md

 > <http://lila.science>

-lila.science is the only substantial repository of openly available camera trap images that I'm aware of.
-It currently contains over 10M images spread over a few data sets, but we're just getting started\!
+lila.science is the only substantial repository of openly available camera trap images that I&rsquo;m aware of.
+It currently contains over 10M images spread over a few data sets, but we&rsquo;re just getting started!

-## LILA's list of other data sets
+## LILA&rsquo;s list of other data sets

 We also include a list of other publicly-available data sets that we know about: